VJ-Varanasi/personal-website/content/past_projects/COVID-19_Risk_Estimation/index.md

 I joined Prof. Nicholas Christakis' Human Nature Lab in 2020 during my freshman year at Yale.
 At the Human Nature Lab, I worked as part of the Hunala team, an app designed to predicted risk of COVID-19 infection based on your personal information and close contacts.
 My role on the team was to design a COVID-19 risk metric.

 For my project, I built a regression model of COVID-19 deaths in the United States as a function of 10+ public health predictors.
-Using these metrics, I then designed a risk factor giving an individual's relative risk of infection based on identifying factors.
+Using these metrics, I then designed a risk factor giving an individual's relative risk of infection based on identifying details.
 Unfortunately, before the project could be finished, it was cut short due to poor data quality.